JeroenEgelmeers/Sudoku/README.md

 # Sudoku
+A game build for Avans Hogeschool (3th semester).

 # How to run
 First check if you've got the Sudoku.dll and Sudoku.tld in the folder: Sa-Week4-Sudoku.
 It should be there but could go wrong because of a early commit.
 If you do not have it in your folder: